Yo Maps

 Elton Mulenga (born November 29, 1994), commonly known as Yo Maps, is a Zambian singer, songwriter and music producer.

 Early life and career

 Mulenga was born on November 29, 1994, in Kasama.
 When he was 18, he and his family moved to Kabwe; where he recorded his first single titled 'Njikata Kuboko' in 2016.
-In 2018, he featured Macky 2 on a hit single titled 'Finally' which eventually became his signature song.
+In 2018, he featured Macky 2 on a hit single titled 'Finally' which eventually became his breakout signature song.

 Personal life

 Mulenga dated Prudence Nakamba (popularly known as Mwizukanji) until 2020 when they broke up.
 They have a daughter together named Bukata.
 After the break up the same year, he dated Kidist Kifle with whom he was reportedly living with.
 On April 23, 2022, Mulenga married Kidist Kifle, and together they have a daughter, Tendai.
-Since then, his wife Kidist Kifle appears in some of his music videos.
+Since then, his wife Kidist Kifle appears in some of his music videos and manages an aspect of his public persona.